Center-for-Computational-Psychiatry/task_spaceships-aliens_twostep/README.md

 The alien traders offer either valuable gems or non-valuable dirt.
 The distribution of gems and dirt varies over time, introducing dynamic changes to the trading environment.

 **Controls:** LEFT ARROW key: Selects the left alien trader.
 RIGHT ARROW key: Selects the right alien trader.

-## Getting Started

-For data collection: Visit the game linked in the project description.

-To modify game specifications: Please refer to the [WIKI](https://github.com/Center-for-Computational-Psychiatry/task_spaceships-aliens_twostep/wiki) for making code modifications and deployment.

 ## Technical Details